US-Iran talks over Tehran's nuclear program won't take place after Israel's surprise attack

 Although the talks are off for now, “we remain committed to talks and hope the Iranians will come to the table soon," said a senior U.S. official, speaking on condition of anonymity to discuss diplomacy.

-Israel and Iran signaled more attacks are coming, despite urgent calls from world leaders to deescalate to avoid all-out war.
+Israel and Iran signaled more attacks are coming, despite urgent calls from world leaders to deescalate and avoid all-out war.
 The attack on nuclear sites set a “dangerous precedent,” China's foreign minister said.

 The region is already on edge as Israel makes a new push to eliminate the Iranian-backed militant group Hamas in Gaza after 20 months of fighting.

-Israel — which is widely believed to have a nuclear weapons program — said its hundreds of strikes on Iran over the past two days killed a number of top generals, nine senior scientists and experts involved in Iran’s nuclear program.
-Iran’s U.N. ambassador said 78 people were killed and more than 320 wounded.
+Israel — widely believed to be the only nuclear-armed state in the Middle East — said its hundreds of strikes on Iran over the past two days killed a number of top generals, nine senior scientists and experts involved in Iran’s nuclear program.
+Iran’s U.N. ambassador has said 78 people were killed and more than 320 wounded.

 Iran retaliated by launching waves of drones and ballistic missiles at Israel, where explosions lit the night skies over Jerusalem and Tel Aviv and shook buildings.
 Israel said three people were killed and over 170 wounded.